phpDocumentor/phpDocumentor/docs/references/phpdoc/tags/internal.rst

         <...>
     }

-Inline tag:: Include a note in the Description that would only show in Developer Docs:
+Inline tag: Include a note in the Description that would only show in Developer Docs:

 .. code-block:: php
    :linenos: